Configure HTTPS

 Configure

-sudo snap set immich-distribution acme-domain="my.domain.name"
+sudo snap set immich-distribution acme-domain="your.domain.name"

 sudo snap set immich-distribution acme-email="immich@example.com"